Columbia-Intro-Data-Science/APMAE4990-/final_project.md

 Is the website relatively easy to use?
 Does it accept some kind of user input and then apply a model, and return the user information?

+## Extra interesting ideas (BONUS 10-20%):

+This isn't necessary, but I'm leavin this here to allow for interesting and novel modeling/strategy approaches that I may not have thought of.

+- Did you use a novel modelling approach for your problem that required coding something by hand?
+- Did you use clever processing or hierechcal models for your problem to customize for your context?